Canada Tours & Holidays

 Mobile phone coverage is generally very good in Canada, but it may be patchy in remote areas such as national parks.
 Depending on the service provider, coverage in remote areas can sometimes be non-existent.

 Your best bet, if you have an unlocked phone, is to purchase a prepaid SIM card when you arrive in Canada for all your calling, texting and data needs.
-Canada has a few network providers including Bell, Rogers and Telus.
-Bell is said to have the best data coverage.
-While voice coverage can be patchy, mobile data is generally good in tourist areas, so using internet calling apps like Skype and WhatsApp is often preferred.
+Canada has a few network providers and while voice coverage can be patchy, mobile data is generally good in tourist areas, so using internet calling apps like Skype and WhatsApp is often preferred.

 If you are from the United States (or are also travelling in the US), there is often an option to upgrade or purchase a prepaid roaming plan with a US service provider to use across the border.
-Both Verizon and T-Mobile offer this service.
 Otherwise, you could activate global roaming when travelling through Canada.
-This can incur extremely high fees so be sure to check with your local service provider before you leave your home country to know the costs.
+This can incur extremely high fees, so be sure to check with your local service provider before you leave your home country to know the costs.

 Western-style, flushable toilets are the standard in Canada.
 Public toilet facilities are usually available in shopping malls and town centres and often labelled as washrooms.
 If you wish to use a washroom in a cafe or restaurant, expect to be told to make a purchase beforehand to gain access.

 Canada’s unit of currency is the Canadian dollar (CAD).
-Prices here are approximate and shown in US dollars for ease of comparison.
+Prices here are approximate averages.

 Major credit cards are accepted by most retailers and restaurants in Canada.
 As in most countries, be sure to carry adequate cash for smaller purchases; however, it is becoming the norm to buy a coffee or make other small purchases on credit card.